Invite friends and family to read the obituary and add memories.

 Debra Ann also enjoyed hair dressing and creative wig design as a hobby.
 She was very talented.
 Another inexhaustible hobby was cooking.
 She was an undeclared, unofficial chef.
 If you have ever tasted her cooking, you would agree.

-She exited this world, sharing the gospel with the medical staff, and leading her nurse to salvation through Jesus Christ.
-One life, many souls.
-Thank you, Debra Ann, for spending your life for Jesus Christ and others.
-Many will eat of the fruit of your labor.
+Debra Ann, thank you for spending your life for Jesus Christ, serving others.
+Many will eat from the fruit of your labor.

 SERVICES: Calling Hours will be held on Friday, February 27th from 4:00pm-7:00pm at Lambert Funeral Home, 1799 Elm St. Manchester, NH 03104.
 A Funeral Service will be held at 10:00am on Saturday, February 28th at Tower Hill Church, Auburn, NH.
 Burial will follow at Pine Grove Cemetery.